We're in a world where mise-en-scène reigns.

 I really missed that hotel!

-Oh, and along for the ride is Zero Moustafa, the hotel's Lobby Boy (Tony Revolori, who wears a penciled-in mustache and a pillbox hat with “Lobby Boy” embroidered on it) and M. Gustav's protégé, willing to be corrupted.
+Oh, and along for the ride is M. Gustav's protégé, who is also the hotel's Lobby Boy, one Zero Moustafa, (Tony Revolori, who wears a penciled-in mustache and a pillbox hat with “Lobby Boy” embroidered on it), who is all too willing to be corrupted.

 Like Anderson's previous film, "Moonrise Kingdom," this one is annoyingly fussy but without the charm of its predecessor.
-I would like to think that he has reached his limit with "The Grand Budapest Hotel," but so long as lovelorn movie critics continue to fawn over every precious physical and visual detail, we can expect the next one to be...
-More.
+I would like to think that he has reached his limit with "The Grand Budapest Hotel," but so long as lovelorn movie critics and film-festival denizens continue to fawn over every precious physical and visual detail, we can expect the next one to be More.
 Of.
 The.
 Same.

 Note in Passing: The cinematographer Robert D. Yeoman abets Anderson's vision and ambition here by filming the story in three different aspects, matched up to the three time periods that the movie covers.